Nihar109/rasa_chatbot/README.md

 2. Make sure that you fulfill all the requirements: Python 3.9 or later with all [requirements.txt](https://github.com/Nihar109/rasa_chatbot/requirements.txt) dependencies installed, To install, run:

 `pip install -r requirements.txt`

+3. To train your model use

+'rasa train'

+4. Check your trained model for conversation

+'rasa shell'

+5. To enable your rasa model for api

+'rasa run --enable-api --cors "*"'

+6. To check your model to run with socketio run index.html with any web browser